How We Can Help

 Provenance.
 A major CASP strength is the application of a wide range of complementary single-grain geochronological and geochemical analytical techniques to determine the link between reservoir quality and provenance region.
 This approach also identifies the major sedimentary systems supplying a basin, and ultimately establishes a predictive framework for likely reservoir presence and quality.

 Seals.
 The presence of an effective seal unit(s) is essential in both hydrocarbon and CCS plays.
 Through detailed sedimentological and analytical studies of exposed potential seal units, together with integrated Mercury Injected Capillary Pressure (MICP) measurements, CASP provide regional insight to de-risk seal integrity.

 Volcanic impact on sedimentary basins.
-Through analogue studies, CASP address uncertainties surrounding lava field sedimentation, reservoir architectures and properties, and the effects of volcanism on sub-volcanic sedimentary sections.
+Through analogue studies, CASP addresses uncertainties surrounding lava field sedimentation, reservoir architectures and properties, and the effects of volcanism on sub-volcanic sedimentary sections.
 This work is also relevant to the role and value of basaltic volcanic and volcaniclastic rocks as potential CCS targets.

 Stratigraphic calibration using integrated biostratigraphy.
 Integrated micro- and macro-biostratigraphy, along with absolute age dating techniques, are used to construct age models for key pieces of stratigraphy and provide records of environmental change.

 Potential source rocks.
-Field-based studies are routinely supplemented by petrographic, XRD, kerogen, vitrinite reflectance, Rock Eval pyrolysis, and biomarker analyses, to assess source rock potential.
+Field-based studies are routinely supplemented by petrographic, XRD, kerogen, vitrinite reflectance, Rock-Eval pyrolysis and biomarker analyses to assess source rock potential.
 The wider regional and global controls on source rock deposition are also considered.